-Diabetic ulcers are open sores on your skin that heal slowly, increasing your risk of infection and gangrene.
-They usually form on your lower extremities, like the legs, feet, and toes, but can also occur on your hands or stomach.
+Diabetic ulcers are open sores on the skin that heal slowly and increase your risk of infection.
+They can also lead to gangrene, a dangerous condition that causes the surrounding tissue to die and can potentially become fatal.
+Diabetic ulcers often form on your lower extremities, including the legs, feet, and toes, but can also occur on your hands or stomach.